how i create history is not a mystery (anymore).

 Hey y’all!

-Happy July!
+Happy (almost) July!
 Oh boy, this Oasis lyric/title inspiration from Don’t Look Back in Anger couldn’t be anymore accurate!
 This Virginia heatwave has been nasty and my allergies are suffering.
 My poor little Ike has been trying to keep cool amidst his coat of thick black fur, and I’ve brought out the shorts (although I hate how my legs look in them) for my own relief in this weather.

 This heatwave, however, means that I’m on summer break.
 It has finally arrived.
 Lucky year number seven has ended and I honestly still don’t know how I feel about this, even two weeks after we were dismissed for vacation.
 I enjoyed my school year content wise; I actually got to the end of my curriculum.
 I went from 1865 to as “modern” as I could possibly go; the kids learned about globalization, new technologies of the 1990s and, gasp, 2000s, as well as 9/11, during the final weeks of school!
 I attended some of the end of the year activities as well.